BarakBinyamin/lamp/server/README.md

 # Server
-Serves Public API for contrllling the stuff
+Serves Public API for controlling the stuff